tweag/topiary/README.md

 Usage: topiary [OPTIONS] <--language <LANGUAGE>|--input-files [<INPUT_FILES>...]>

 Options:
-  -l, --language <LANGUAGE>             Which language to parse and format [possible values: json, nickel, ocaml, ocaml-interface, toml]
+  -l, --language <LANGUAGE>             Which language to parse and format [possible values: json, nickel, ocaml, ocaml-interface, ocamllex, toml]
   -f, --input-files [<INPUT_FILES>...]
 Path to an input file or multiple input files.
 If omitted, or equal to "-", read from standard input.
 If multiple files are provided, `in_place` is assumed [default: -]
   -q, --query <QUERY>                   Which query file to use -o, --output-file <OUTPUT_FILE>       Path to an output file.
 If omitted, or equal to "-", write to standard output